michaelneale/goose-perception/README.md

 The application uses a multi-scale transcription approach to balance responsiveness with context:

+### Wake Word Detection

+The system uses an ML-based classifier to determine if speech is addressed to Goose:

+- Uses a fine-tuned DistilBERT model to determine if speech is addressed to Goose
+- More accurate and context-aware than simple text matching
+- Can distinguish between mentions of "goose" and actual commands to Goose

 ### Multi-Scale Transcription System

 1. **Short Chunks (5 seconds)**